 2016 Asia Regional Forum on Business and Human Rights

-The UN Working Group on Business and Human Rights is convening its first UN Asia Regional Forum on Business and Human Rights from 19 to 20 April 2016 in Doha.
+The UN Working Group on Business and Human Rights convened its first UN Asia Regional Forum on Business and Human Rights from 19 to 20 April 2016 in Doha.

 About the Forum

-Building on the 2014 Africa Forum and 2013 Latin America & Caribbean Forum, the Asia Forum will be an opportunity to speed and scale up awareness and implementation of the Guiding Principles on Business and Human Rights in the region.
-The two-day event will allow participants to discuss salient issues and identify areas at the national level where accelerated action is needed by States and companies to prevent and address business-related human rights harm.
+Building on the 2014 Africa Forum and 2013 Latin America & Caribbean Forum, the Asia Forum provided an opportunity to speed and scale up awareness and implementation of the Guiding Principles on Business and Human Rights in the region.
+The two-day event allowed participants to discuss salient issues and identify areas at the national level where accelerated action is needed by States and companies to prevent and address business-related human rights harm.

-Given the diversity of issues across the Asia-Pacific region - which spans from Saudi Arabia in West Asia, to Indonesia in Southeast Asia, and China in East Asia - for some sessions there will be a sub-regional, rights-based and/or sectoral focus in order to examine problems and identify solutions in a concrete manner.
+Given the diversity of issues across the Asia-Pacific region - which spans from Saudi Arabia in West Asia, to Indonesia in Southeast Asia, and China in East Asia - some sessions had a sub-regional, rights-based and/or sectoral focus in order to examine problems and identify solutions in a concrete manner.

-The Forum will convene representatives of Governments, business, industry associations, civil society organisations, trade unions, indigenous peoples, affected individuals, law firms, investor groups, international and regional bodies, national human rights institutions, academia and the media.
+The Forum convened representatives of Governments, business, industry associations, civil society organisations, trade unions, indigenous peoples, affected individuals, law firms, investor groups, international and regional bodies, national human rights institutions, academia and the media.

-The programme, which is being managed by the UN Working Group on Business and Human Rights and its Secretariat, will focus on the three pillars of the Guiding Principles:
+The programme, managed by the UN Working Group on Business and Human Rights and its Secretariat, focused on the three pillars of the Guiding Principles: